Guide to college scholarships and grants

 - Private grants: You can search for private college grants using the U.S. Department of Labor’s free scholarship and grant search tool.

-Frequently asked questions about college scholarships and grants
+FAQ about scholarships and grants

 When should I start looking for college scholarships?

 You can start searching for college scholarships at any time.
-Some scholarships have no age limits, while others allow you to apply early in your high school career or while you’re already enrolled in college.
+Some scholarships have no age limits, while others allow you to apply early in your high school career or once you’re already enrolled in college.

 Do all scholarships require an essay?

 Many college scholarships require an essay, but not all do.
 Check the scholarship’s requirements to find out.
-If you’re having trouble writing, ask a friend, counselor or teacher for help.
+If you’re having trouble with writing, ask a friend, counselor or teacher for help.
 They may inspire an idea, offer to edit your work or suggest another resource.